 House Bill No. by Representative Glorioso amends R.S.
-47:116(A) to modify the requirements for filing declarations of estimated income tax in Louisiana.
-The bill establishes that, starting from tax years beginning on or after January 1, 2025, individuals whose estimated Louisiana income tax liability is expected to exceed $300 after allowable credits must file a declaration of estimated tax for any debt forgiven due to a lawsuit settlement or debts forgiven by businesses that have entered into specific agreements with the taxpayer.
-These agreements include financing litigation, purchasing accounts receivable from medical providers related to tort claims, and factoring contracts for medical debts.
+47:116(A) to establish new requirements for filing declarations of estimated income tax in Louisiana.
+The bill stipulates that individuals whose estimated Louisiana income tax liability is expected to exceed $300, after deducting all allowable credits, must file a declaration of estimated tax for any debt forgiven due to the settlement of a lawsuit or debts forgiven by businesses that have entered into specific agreements with the taxpayer.
+These agreements include financing litigation, purchasing accounts receivable from medical providers for the collection of medical debts related to tort claims, and factoring contracts associated with such debts.

 Statutes affected: